Scientific Name: Ilex aquifolium

 The wood is hard, white and dense, so it is good for carving.
 It burns brightly even when freshly felled.
 Even the green foliage is flammable.

 Holly grows almost everywhere apart from on very wet, poorly drained sites.
 It grows very well in temperate, oceanic climates and is thus perfectly suited for Northern Ireland.
-It is very hardy, tolerates exposed sites and is well adapted to shade – it often grows as understorey in woods.
+It is very hardy, tolerates exposed sites and is well adapted to shade – it often grows as an understorey tree in woods.
 It prefers neutral to acid, peaty soils.